microsoft/WhatTheHack/068-AzureOpenAIApps/Coach/Solution-00.md

 >[!WARNING]
 >Changing the above setting makes the local workstation less secure and should not be changed permanently.

 Debugging is not required to complete the challenges, but students may attempt to configure and run a debugger while troubleshooting.
-When the codespace first appears in VS Code

 Coaches should be aware of this issue and point students to the following guide on setting up local debugging for Python: [Python Debugging in VS Code](https://code.visualstudio.com/docs/python/debugging)